-Canola traded on both sides of unchanged on Wednesday, ending mixed.
+Canola traded on both sides of unchanged again on Wednesday, ending

-buying from palm and soy oils.
-The Canadian dollar lost about a fifth of a
+buying in canola.
+The Canadian dollar lost about a quarter of a cent

 The bounce faded later in the day, however, and canola fell into